fjavierm/ceh/04-Enumeration/README.md

 ### NetBIOS

-* Disable SMB (if not needed)
+* Disable SMB (if not needed).
-* Disable NetBIOS
+* Disable NetBIOS.
-* Use a network firewall
+* Use a network firewall.
-* Use a software firewall
+* Use a software firewall.
-* Disable sharing
+* Disable sharing.

 ### NTP

-* Configure MD5 layer
+* Configure MD5 layer.
-* Configure NTP authentication
+* Configure NTP authentication.
-* Upgrade NTP version
+* Upgrade NTP version.